vaibhav112234/portfolio-website/README.md

 Portfolio website built in Frontend technologies

-This was a website built to showcase my technical skills, web design skills.
+This website is built to showcase my technical skills.